oleks/diku/src/creeping-crud/README.md

 ## Floating-Point Exceptions

-IEEE float-point is however good at marking all of the above sums as problematic using the floating point exceptions mechanism.
+IEEE float-point is however good at marking all of the above sums as problematic via the floating point exceptions mechanism.
 To see this in action, set `EXCEPT` to something other than `0`:

     $ make EXCEPT=1
     ...